-a single Delegation Service for Europe: if the (user-wise) best option is to have a Delegation Service that accepts as many identities from all of eduGAIN, then a single instance of the service in Europe could suffice.
+a single Delegation Service for Europe: if the (user-wise) best option is to have a Delegation Service that accepts as many identities from all of eduGAIN, then - in addition to the existing but slightly differently targeted US CILogon instance - a single instance of the service in Europe could suffice.
 Running a (logically) single instance would address the 'WAYF' issue for end-users (everyone Master Portal would redirect through the single instance), and there is a common security incident control point that can deal with revocation of credentials, traceability, and the storage of personal data.